paulinestaiber/Multiplex-Network-Community-detection/README.md

 ### Method
 Gene sets corresponding to disease-enriched modules are extracted and submitted to overrepresentation analysis (ORA) using **gseapy**.
-Significantly enriched functional terms are identified and ranked per module.
+Significantly enriched functional terms are identified.

 ### Output
 - Bar plot showing the five most significantly enriched functional terms